The Harlequin Theatre & Cinema

 The situation at the Harlequin is further complicated by the venue’s location on the first floor of the Warwick Quadrant shopping centre, with some options potentially effecting the wider estate.
 However, the building’s managing agents have confirmed that the shops are not affected by the RAAC in the theatre because the first-floor slab that sits above the ground floor units and below the theatre and library is a solid reinforced concrete slab, not RAAC.

-The Harlequin was a thriving theatre up until its closure in September 2023 with an active programme of both professional and community performance.
-There is enormous support from the local community for the Harlequin, and for the council to deliver alternative cultural provision while the theatre remains closed.
+The Harlequin was a thriving theatre up until its closure in 2023, with an active programme of both professional and community performance.
+There is strong local support for the Harlequin to be repaired and reopened, including from the Harlequin Support Group (HSG) which was set up after the theatre closed and is formed of groups which have used the theatre.

-The council says that it recognises the value of the arts and the role the Harlequin plays in the community, and that it will continue to explore options to provide alternative ways for the local community to engage with the arts and live performance.
+The council says that it recognises the value of the arts and the role the Harlequin plays in the community and is actively seeking an independent operator for both the Harlequin and a second arts venue, Unit 5 of The Rise in central Redhill.

 Current situation

-Theatres Trust has met with Reigate & Banstead Borough Council to discuss the situation both with the building and with regards ongoing cultural provision.
-It is understood that the council has been actively considering alternative scenarios and potential solutions prior to receipt of the detailed RAAC and conditions surveys reports.
+Theatres Trust has met with the council to discuss the situation both with the theatre and with regards to ongoing cultural provision.

 Theatres Trust will continue to offer support to the council to find a solution for the Harlequin that supports culture and live performance for the community of Redhill both in the medium and the long-term.